Janudis/opendrive-to-dwmap/README.md

 # xodr_to_DwMap
 ---
-This repository includes the code that translates an OpenDRIVE (xodr) HD map to DwMap HD map.
+This repository includes the code that translates an OpenDRIVE (xodr) file format to DWMap file format.
+These file formats are used to store data for High Definition (HD) maps.
 The xodr map (XML format) was created and exported from RoadRunner software.
 OpenDRIVE provides a xodr file and a geojson file for descriping their HD map.
+These files can be found in data file.
 This repository is divided in 5 parts.

 # parsegeojson.py
 Parse the geojson file.